Methamphetamine Addiction

 Inpatient meth treatment allows you to sleep at the facility and receive treatment during the day

 Inpatient treatment allows you to sleep at the facility and receive treatment during the day.
-You can also balance work and other duties while receiving treatment.
-It involves therapy to help you identify the root of your addiction and how you can move past it.
+However, balancing work and other duties while receiving inpatient treatment may be challenging.

 Therapies Used in Meth